Our goal

 Our focus

-When I ask children in a children’s home what they want the most, they all say the same: “to be with mom and dad!”
+When I ask children in a children’s home what they want the most, they all say the same: ‘To be with mom and dad!’
 Regardless of whether they actually have parents and/or if they are in the picture.
 Usually, they call their fellow residents their brothers and sisters to indicate that they feel safe and secure in the children’s home.
-“We are not sad because we live in a children’s home; with so many brothers and sisters it’s nice and cozy “.
+‘We are not sad because we live in a children’s home; with so many brothers and sisters, it’s nice and cosy’.
 I consider it a privilege to work for these children’s homes!

 Our dream